matuszeman/garden/docs/reference/module-types/exec.md

 A simple module for executing commands in your shell.
 This can be a useful escape hatch if no other module type fits your needs, and you just need to execute something (as opposed to deploy it, track its status etc.).

+By default, the `exec` module type executes the commands in the Garden build directory.
+By setting `local: true`, the commands are executed in the same directory as the module itself.

 Below is the schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-files.md).
 The [first section](#configuration-keys) lists and describes the available